The choice is yours

 • If you know a family that is grieving, or if you are a caregiver of a child who is grieving, I recommend getting the book “Explain Death to a Child” by Twigtale.
 Twigtale is a remarkable children’s book series thatoffers parents and caregivers the ability to build personalized books to aid in transitions such as the loss of a loved one. https://www.twigtale.com/books/explain-death-to-a-child

-• If you are grieving, share a story about your loved one to a friend or on social media today.
-Share it without guilt, share it because of the love your still feel.
+• If you are grieving, share a story about your loved one with a friend or on social media today.
+Share it without guilt, share it because of the love you still feel.

 •